Mavhod/GodotAdmob/README.md

 AdMob
 =====
 This is the AdMob module for Godot Engine (https://github.com/okamstudio/godot)
 - Android only
 - Banner only (hasn't Interstitial)

 How to use
 ----------
 Drop the "admob" directory inside the "modules" directory on the Godot source.

-Recompile
+~~Move file GodotAdMob.java from "admob/android/" to "platform/android/java/src/org/godotengine/godot/".~~

+Recompile.

+For changing build from ant to gradle:

+	old method (not use this command)
+	ant release

+	new method (use this command)
+	./gradlew build

+new place of apk file will be there

+	godot/platform/android/java/build/outputs/apk/java-release-unsigned.apk

-In example goto Export->Target->Android:
+In Example project goto Export->Target->Android:

 	Options:
 		Custom Package: